cderose/dh-courses/CalRBS2023/tutorials/mapping-tutorial.md

 The key-value pairs after the ? and & represent parameters in your URL.
 When we upload our georeferenced map to ArcGIS Online, we need to specify the parameters separately from the base URL.

 ## ArcGIS Online
+After you log in to [ArcGIS Online](https://www.arcgis.com/home/index.html), click on Map to create a new map project.

+### Adding map layers
+We're going to add two map layers: one with a dataset and one with the map we georeferenced.

+To add a CSV spreadsheet with data, click on Layers (the symbol is stacked squares) -> Add -> Add layer from file.
+Add the arcgis-viralTexts-beautifulSnowText.csv dataset.
+(If you've already added this dataset to your ArcGIS account, change the name of the file before uploading it, or ArcGIS won't let you save it.)
+In the data preview screen that appears, confirm that ArcGIS is interpreting the data correctly.
+In this case, all of the interpretations are correct, so we can click Next all the way through.

+Give your map a title, tags, and summary that are meaningful for your project.
+In the summary, I generally like to include where the dataset came from.

+The final step is to click Create and add to map.

 ## StoryMaps